GurKamal1828/Dealync-Terms-of-Service-Android/index.md

 If you do not agree with the new price, you may cancel your subscription before the new billing cycle begins.

 2. Use of the Platform
-ADS-Share is intended for use by individuals or businesses to create and distribute items.
+Dealync is intended for use by individuals or businesses to create and distribute items.
 By using the app, you confirm that you are at least 18 years old and legally allowed to enter into contracts.
 If you are using the app on behalf of an organization, you confirm that you have the legal authority to bind that entity to these Terms.
 You must use the app lawfully and ethically, and agree not to use it to send unlawful, harassing, defamatory, or harmful content.

 3. Intellectual Property
-All content, designs, and templates within ADS-Share are the intellectual property of GoodPegg.
+All content, designs, and templates within Dealync are the intellectual property of GoodPegg.
 You are granted a limited, non-transferable, and non-exclusive license to use the app solely for its intended purpose.
 You may not copy, resell, distribute, or create derivative works from any part of the app or its assets without prior written permission.

 4. Modifications to the Platform
 We reserve the right to modify, suspend, or discontinue any part of the app or its services without prior notice.
-ADS-Share is provided on an "as is" and "as available" basis without any warranties.
+Dealync is provided on an "as is" and "as available" basis without any warranties.

 5. Privacy Policy Summary
 We just collect or store the user name, business name and phone number on our servers.